SolidWallOfCode/txn_box/doc/guide.en.rst

 For instance, to send the request to the upstream "app.txnbox" ::

-   proxy-req-host: "app.txnbox"
+   ua-req-host: "app.txnbox"

 This will change the host in the URL if already present and set the "Host" field.
 This could also be done as ::

-   proxy-req-url-host: "app.txnbox"
+   ua-req-url-host: "app.txnbox"
-   proxy-req-field<Host>: "app-txnbox"
+   ua-req-field<Host>: "app.txnbox"

 The difference is this will cause the host to be in the URL regardless if it was already present.